2011 HM102

 ' is the ninth Neptune trojan discovered.
 It was first observed on 29 April 2011, during the New Horizons KBO Search using the Magellan II (Clay) Telescope at Las Campanas Observatory in Chile.
 It has the same orbital period as Neptune and orbits at the Lagrangian point about 60° backwards of Neptune.

 Orbit and classification

 Neptune trojans are resonant trans-Neptunian objects (TNO) in a 1:1 mean-motion orbital resonance with Neptune.
-These trojans have a semi-major axis (a) very similar Neptune's (30.10 AU).
+These trojans have a semi-major axis (a) very similar to Neptune's (30.10 AU).

 orbits the Sun with a semi-major axis of 30.219 AU at a distance of 27.7–32.8 AU once every 166 years and 1 month (60,675 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 29° with respect to the ecliptic.
 Among the first 17 Neptune trojans discovered so far, it is the one with the highest inclination.